rust-lang/book/src/ch10-02-traits.md

 crate.

 But we can’t implement external traits on external types.
-For example, we can’t implement the `Display` trait on `Vec<T>` within our `aggregator` crate because `Display` and `Vec<T>` are both defined in the standard library and aren’t local to our `aggregator` crate.
+For example, we can’t implement the `Display` trait on `Vec<T>` within our `aggregator` crate, because `Display` and `Vec<T>` are both defined in the standard library and aren’t local to our `aggregator` crate.
 This restriction is part of a property called _coherence_, and more specifically the _orphan rule_, so named because the parent type is not present.
 This rule ensures that other people’s code can’t break your code and vice versa.
 Without the rule, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use.

 <!-- Old headings.
 Do not remove or links may break. -->